in-arunsharma/Bose-Robot/Docs/Paper.md

 Experimental validation conducted on standard stairs (16 cm rise, 30 cm tread) demonstrated reliable ascent and descent at speeds up to 0.08 m·s⁻¹, maintaining pitch deviations below 5°.
 Additionally, Bose navigated 50 m of mixed indoor terrain without human intervention.

+The robot is named Bose, inspired by the Bose–Einstein distribution—an allusion to its multi-modal adaptability and emergent behavior under constrained conditions.
+Like the physical phenomenon, the robot seeks to exhibit coherent, unified responses across varying environments.

 The remainder of the paper is structured as follows: Section 2 provides a review of related work.
 Section 3 describes the proposed robotic architecture.
 Sections 4–6 detail mechanical, electronic, and software design.
 Sections 7 and 8 present the experimental methodology and corresponding results.
 Section 9 discusses the broader implications of these findings.
 Section 10 concludes the paper and highlights avenues for future development.

 ---